PlasmaHH/vdb/README.md

 There are a lot of ideas and enhancements that are possible or need to be done.
 Among them are:

 * support for other architectures than x86_64 (maybe generic with all values from gdb, even with register autodetection)
-* fully implement extra flexible .vdb search mechanism
-* hexdump for real objects, likely using a generic annotation mechanism.
-Can then also be used for annotating buffers to be parsed.
-Add some API to make it easier for people to programmatically create those annotations for buffers.
+* Add some API to make it easier for people to programmatically create those annotations for buffers.
 * symbol position and size caching
 * clearing of caches on events that might have changed it.
 * generic mechanism for hashtable load images and calculations
-* ports/dashboard mechanism that will be able to output generic information to various other places
-* reverse execution support even without records.
-We might be able to determine possible paths which led to where we are with the possible values.
-A disasm or similar might get another mode that tells us about it
 * Extract information out of the allocator.
 With a proper middle layer we can support multiple versions.
 This could draw some maps of where free space and allocated space is.
 * a stack inspector possibly based on the hexdump annotation mechanism.
 Try to identify pointers to known things, like